 In instances where a complaint is about the Principal, a person may, if they feel the matter cannot otherwise be resolved or feels it is appropriate to do so, lodge a formal complaint with the Chair of Council.
-In turn, and in consultation with the parent, the Chair of Council will expeditiously take all reasonable steps to have the complaint fully investigated and to facilitate a resolution.
+In turn, and in consultation with the complainant, the Chair of Council will expeditiously take all reasonable steps to have the complaint fully investigated and to facilitate a resolution.

-Formal correspondence to the Chair of Council can be addressed to the following.
+Formal correspondence to the Chair of Council can be addressed to:

-Chair of Council Guildford Grammar School Council Locked Bag 5 Guildford WA 6935
+Chair of Council Guildford Grammar School Council 11 Terrace Road Guildford WA 6935

-13. Referral of a complaint to an external authority
+14. Referral of a complaint to an external authority

-When a compliant is not or cannot be resolved within the School, the parties may seek the assistance of external professional agencies or other independent arbitrator.
+When a complaint is not or cannot be resolved within the School, the parties may seek the assistance of external professional agencies or other independent arbitrator.

-14. Withdrawal of a complaint
+15. Withdrawal of a complaint

-A parent may withdraw a complaint at any stage of the resolution process.
-If a complaint is withdrawn, the matter will be deemed to be closed, unless the School, at its discretion and in all the circumstances, wishes to continue to address a matter raised.
+A complainant may withdraw a complaint at any stage of the resolution process.
+If a complaint is withdrawn, the matter will be deemed to be closed, unless the School, at its discretion, wishes to continue to address a matter raised.

-15. Record keeping by the School
+16. Record keeping by the School

 Accurate, appropriate and secure records will be kept at the School on its Complaints Register by the Complaints Officers responsible for overseeing or managing the resolution process for a particular complaint.
-The Complaints Register is kept and managed by the Compliance Manager.
+The Complaints Register is kept and managed by the Complaints Manager.

-16. Roles and Responsibilities
+17. Roles and responsibilities